Malaysia to probe alleged corrupt practices at KL airport

 "MACC will investigate this matter accordingly and the public is urged not to sensationalise and speculate on the matter," he told Bernama on Saturday (Jul 1).

-A local news portal on Friday reported that a commotion occurred at the Kuala Lumpur International Airport (KLIA) when a Malaysian dignitary allegedly attempted to "rescue" a Chinese national who was denied entry into the country.
+A local news portal on Thursday reported that a commotion occurred at the Kuala Lumpur International Airport (KLIA) when a Malaysian minister allegedly attempted to "rescue" a female Chinese national who was denied entry into the country.

-The dignitary was said to have barged into the arrival hall without applying for a security pass.
+Tourism, Arts and Culture Minister Tiong King Sing reportedly barged into the arrival hall without applying for a security pass, with the incident going viral on social media.

 Immigration Director-General Datuk Ruslin Jusoh said on Friday his department would investigate the incident.